 The London Housing Strategy outlines the Mayor’s commitment to support and promote the modernisation of London’s construction industry through more precision manufacturing of homes.
 Central government’s Construction Sector Deal calls for a “bytes and mortar” revolution that uses digital design and offsite manufacturing to transform building construction.
 House of Lords Science and Technology Select Committee reinforces these messages with the second report of the 2017/19 session: Off-site manufacture for construction: Building for change.

 At FoL’s July London Housing Network event on off-site manufacture, delegates heard GLA ambitions for the sector and insights from practitioners working with precision manufacture in London.

-Ellen Storrar, Housing Policy Manager at GLA, told delegates that flexibility and innovation will be required to meet London growth target of 65,000 new homes per year; traditional methods alone won’t deliver.
+According to Ellen Storrar, Housing Policy Manager at GLA, flexibility and innovation will be required to meet London’s growth target of 65,000 new homes per year; traditional methods alone won’t deliver.
 Innovative construction methods also provide the sector with a crucial opportunity to attract new talent.

-LB’s Brent’s Major Projects Team deliver complex projects across the South East, providing continuity of service where other boroughs lack expertise in new and complex methods.
-Major Projects Team Manager Jon Flynn has worked on two schemes using off-site manufacture.
-His experience has been that off-site delivers significant benefits in terms of speed, scale and quality.
-Strict factory conditions also offer reliability and building safety advantages, crucial, and at the forefront of public consciousness, in the wake of Grenfell.
+LB’s Brent’s Major Projects Team deliver across the South East, providing continuity of service where other boroughs lack expertise.
+Major Projects Team Manager Jon Flynn has worked on two schemes using off-site manufacture and seen significant benefits in terms of speed, scale and quality.
+Strict factory conditions also offer reliability and building safety advantages.
+These are crucial and at the forefront of public consciousness, in the wake of Grenfell.